Board of Directors

 Currently Rick is the General Manager for Becker Holding Corporation, responsible for the overall operations for an agri-business involved in the citrus, ornamental landscape, and land development industries.
 Becker represents three generations of a family-owned citrus business.
 In 2002, it converted a citrus grove in Martin County to a state-of-the-art tree farm and nursery that now employees 60 people.

-Rick and his wife Nancy have been married for 22 years and have one son, who is currently studying Mechanical Engineering at the University of Florida.
+Rick and his wife Nancy have been married for 28 years and have one son, who is currently an engineer working in California.

 Treasurer, One Martin